pauldijou/gulp-kickoff/post.md

 };

-// Expose all supported args from command line module.exports.args = {
+// Expose all supported args from command line module.exports.config = {
   mocked: argv.mocked || argv.m,
   latency: argv.latency || 100
 };
 ~~~

-⚠ Obviously, you need to be cautions about one point: no having naming conflict between a Gulp plugin and your own stuff.
-For example, if I was using a plugin named `gulp-utils`, I couldn't set `module.exports.utils`, otherwise the plugin definition would be override.
+⚠ Obviously, you need to be cautions about one point: not having naming conflict between a Gulp plugin and your own stuff.
+For example, if I was using a plugin named `gulp-utils`, I couldn't set `module.exports.utils`, otherwise the plugin definition would be overriden.

 ### Plumber and watch

 One thing that quickly bothered me was my `gulp` process crashing each time my watchers was trying to compiled a resource with a syntax error and failing.
-I want the error to bubble up to me but I also want to keep the process to keep running so that as soon as I fix it, it will grab it and compile it correctly.
+I want the error to bubble up to me but I also want to keep the process running so that as soon as I fix it, it will grab it and compile it correctly.
 In order to achieve that, we are using the [gulp-plumber](npmjs.org/package/gulp-plumber) plugin.
 With that, your stream will never stop on a failure and you can specify an error handler to manage any error.
 Pretty cool.

 Speaking of watchers, since we will now have endless streams and incremental compilation, we decided to use [gulp-watch](https://www.npmjs.org/package/gulp-watch) rather than the "native" `gulp.watch`.
 We didn't have any problem with the last one, but `gulp-watch` was just fitting our needs better.

 ### Notifications

 Some developers always have their shell displayed in their screen, some don't.
 It means we need a way to notify developers when something went wrong with the build process.
-Using the [gulp-notify](https://www.npmjs.org/package/gulp-notify) plugin, it is super easy to do so and have native notification that will appear in a corner of your screen.
-We did customize the default templating to display the actual line in error.
+Using the [gulp-notify](https://www.npmjs.org/package/gulp-notify) plugin, it is super easy to do so and have native notifications that will appear in a corner of your screen.
+We did [customize the default templating](https://github.com/pauldijou/gulp-kickoff/blob/master/gulp/utils/onError.js) to display the actual line in error.
 Also, we are displaying the full stacktrace in the shell so that you can still read it if necessary.

-⚠ Sometimes, when doing crazy code, there are a bit too many notifications (espacially if you have something like an auto-save on your text editor), and I couldn't find a way to reduce the display duration (which is actually quite long to be honest).
+⚠ Sometimes, when doing crazy code, there are a bit too many notifications (especially if you have something like an auto-save on your text editor), and I couldn't find a way to reduce the display duration (which is actually quite long to be honest).
 So there is still place for improvement.

 ## Resources